Md-Azharuddin02/Took-Took/Backend/readme.md

    - The submitted password is compared with the stored hashed password.
    - If authentication is successful, an authentication token is returned.
 4. If validation fails or authentication is unsuccessful, an error response is returned.

+### Profile Access
+1. The `/profile` endpoint is protected with an authentication middleware.
+2. The middleware checks for a valid token in the request cookies or authorization header.
+3. If the token is valid and not blacklisted:
+   - The user's profile is returned.
+4. If authentication fails, an error response is returned.

+### Logout
+1. User sends a request to the `/logout` endpoint.
+2. The authentication middleware ensures the user is authenticated.
+3. The token is added to a blacklist with a 24-hour expiration.
+4. The authentication token cookie is cleared from the client.
+5. A success message is returned.

 ---